Brightscout/mattermost-test-management/data/test-cases/plugins/todo/API/Edit issue.md

 **Step 1**

-1. Provide the authtoken of the user to whom the ToDo is assigned.
+1. Provide the id(mandatory field) of the desired Todo.
-2. Provide the id of the ToDo from the list of the user to whom the ToDo is aasigned.
+2. Enter the desired changes in message and description field(mandatory fields).
+3. Provide the correct authtoken(in postman) of the user.

 **Expected**

-The desired ToDo should get accepted.
+The desired Todo should get created.